Posted - March 20, 2013 | Updated : August 19, 2015

 Beast vs. Wolverine on the matter of the mutant cure.
 I can't blame Hank McCoy for being interested in this cure since he doesn't look quite human anymore - that's a huge incentive.
 Wolverine views this "interest" in the cure as a betrayal of the X-Men.
 Both sides have good arguments - and great moves - making this fight really interesting on the intellectual, emotional and physical levels.
 For me, it takes center stage and that's saying something because there are a lot of other things going on.

-One of the little aside panels that I enjoyed so much was Kitty Pryde getting so "I'm the teacher" with one other students and getting this response:
+One of the little aside panels that I enjoyed so much was Kitty Pryde getting so "I'm the teacher" with one of the students and getting this response:

 Absolutely hilarious and not a little embarrassing.
 This leads to Kitty asking Emma Frost what is the absolute maximum amount of detention a human body can withstand.
 Ha!